What’s The Difference Between Bubblers and Bongs?

 Is it legal to own a bubbler or bong?

 Glass water pipes intended for tobacco use are legal in all 50 states and can even be imported from other countries.
-However, marijuana paraphernalia, such as bubblers and bongs, is illegal in most states unless sold by a licensed cannabis retailer.
+However, marijuana paraphernalia is illegal in most states unless sold by a licensed cannabis retailer.
 Always verify your local laws before purchasing a water pipe.